 "Prelaw" at Indiana University Bloomington

 Are you thinking about exploring the possibility of attending law school in the future?
 Congratulations and Welcome!
 That makes you a "prelaw" student!
 At IUB, "prelaw" is not a major, program, or series of courses.
 Law schools themselves have absolutely no required or prerequisite courses, and no preferred majors.
-In fact, law schools do not generally recommend that students take lots of "law" courses as undergraduates (that's their area of expertise—they would prefer you spend your time taking courses that will not be available to you in law school).

 Notice the many Prelaw Events at IUB:

 Before you do anything else: Please take 20 seconds to sign up to receive prelaw email announcements.
-The prelaw list informs you of upcoming events, programs, LSAT and law school admission workshops, and visits to IU by law school admission officials from around the country who want to recruit YOU!
+The prelaw list informs you of upcoming events, programs, LSAT and law school admission workshops, and visits to IU by law school admission officials from around the country who want to meet YOU!
 We strongly recommend that you take advantage of these opportunities (which are not available to other college students nationwide).
 You will only receive email of interest to prelaw students and relevant to your year in school.
 The Prelaw email list is the only way we send official notice of prelaw events at IU!
 Please subscribe NOW!

 Prelaw Advising at Indiana University Bloomington